antrea-io/antrea/docs/network-flow-visibility.md

 ### Configuration

-To enable the Flow Exporter feature at the Antrea Agent, the following config parameters have to be set in the Antrea Agent ConfigMap:
+In addition to enabling the Flow Exporter feature gate (if needed), you need to ensure that the `flowExporter.enable` flag is set to true in the Antrea Agent configuration.

+your `antrea-agent` ConfigMap should look like this:

 ```yaml
   antrea-agent.conf: |